snitzelweck92/homeassistant_alphaess_modbus_tcp/README.md

 - List of Modbus-Registers:\
 https://www.alpha-ess.de/images/downloads/handbuecher/AlphaESS_Register_Parameter_List.pdf (german)

-## WARNINGS:
+## WARNINGS
-- Everything what is provided here is without a guarantee!
+- **Everything what is provided here is without a guarantee!**
-- No support is promised by my side, i will help you, if i can!
+- **No support is promised by my side, i will help you, if i can!**
-- Please be patient with writing registers, it can destroy your system!
+- **Please be patient with writing registers, it can destroy your system!**
-- Note, that only the Smile-Hi10-System is tested!
+- **Note, that only the Smile-Hi10-System is tested!**
-- When there is a damage on your system, or you are loosing your guarantee, this is your problem.
-You are using this helper on your own risk!
+- **When there is a damage on your system, or you are loosing your guarantee, this is your problem.
+You are using this helper on your own risk!**